Leo1003/rust-osshkeys/README.md

 ## Current Status
 The library's basic features are implemented.

-Since I don't have too much time to work on the additional features currently, this project may not be as active as usual.
+~~Since I don't have too much time to work on the additional features currently, this project may not be as active as usual.~~
+We have the crates needed to implement those features in the Rust ecosystem today.
+I will use my spare time to add new features.

 But I still maintain the dependencies and release new versions.

 It's welcome to submit PRs or issues on this project if you have ideas or questiones.

 ## Minimum Supported Rust Version (MSRV)
-Rust 1.57 or higher.
+Rust 1.63 or higher.

-The library keeps track of the minimum Rust version which required to compile in CI.
+This repository keeps track of the minimum Rust version which required to compile in CI.

 However, the minimum supported Rust version can be changed in the future and is not considered as a breaking change(exempt from SemVer).